 Use the Rev. before the name of a priest in the first reference: the Rev. Dennis H. Holtschneider, C.M.
 In subsequent references, abbreviate Father as Fr. and use his last name: Fr.
 Holtschneider.
 The Congregation of the Mission is the religious community that founded DePaul.
 Vincentian fathers and brothers use the designation C.M. set off by commas following their last names.
-Use Bro. before the name of a brother.
+Use Bro. before the name of a brother: Bro.
+Mark Elder, C.M.
+Capitalize deacon when used as a formal title before a name; lowercase in other uses: Deacon John Jones.
 Use Sister before a name and include religious order affiliation on first reference: Sister Agnes Rita Malone, D.C.
 On subsequent references, use Sister but follow her preference in using her first or last name after the title: Sister Agnes Rita or Sister Malone.

 St. Vincent de Paul

 The spelling of the university’s patron is St. Vincent de Paul, with a lowercase “de” and a space between the “de” and the “P.” Similarly, it’s St. Vincent de Paul Church and Vincent de Paul Professor.